 All Saints' Church, Daresbury, Grade II* listed church in Daresbury, England.

-All Saints' Church in Daresbury is a red sandstone building with a five-bay nave, side aisles, and a crenellated west tower topped with a fish-shaped weather vane.
-Inside, the Daniell Chapel contains stained glass windows that add artistic detail to the interior space.
+All Saints' Church in Daresbury is a red sandstone church in Cheshire, England, with a five-bay nave, side aisles, and a crenellated west tower.
+The tower is topped with a fish-shaped weather vane, and inside the building there is a side chapel with decorative stained glass windows.

 The community of curious travelers